What is the The Cumberland Choral Society?

 What makes our group possible?

-The Cumberland Choral Society is a not-for-profit organization that has enriched, educated, and entertained the Cumberland area for over seven decades.
-Our efforts have been supported by the generosity of the Cumberland community who have contributed not only monetary support, but also have opened their doors to provide rehearsal space, concert venues and use of their instruments.
+The Cumberland Choral Society is a not-for-profit organization (501-C3) that has enriched, educated and entertained the tri-state area for 80 years.
+Our efforts have been supported by the generosity of the Cumberland community by providing rehearsal space, concert venues, use of local instruments, as well as generous financial support.

 Why do we perform?